X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim09collision.md

 ## Bouncing off walls

-For the type of collision we will implement in this chapter, we will define 3 kinds of collisions:
+For the type of collision, we will implement in this chapter, we will define 3 kinds of collisions:

 * Building: When the player has crashed against a building of our 3D city
 * Boundary: When the xwing is outside the city, below the ground or too high in the sky
-* Target: If the xwing has crashed against one of the targets we will add in a next chapter.
+* Target: If the xwing has crashed against one of the targets we will add in the next chapter.

-The first thing to do is to add an enumeration to the top of your code, for example above your variable declarations:
+The first thing to do is to add an enumeration to the top of your code, for example, above your variable declarations:

 > Normally you would define enumerations in their own class for easy maintenance and reusability, but we are keeping the code contained for this tutorial series.